 Why did the reversal suddenly hit a price, and then continue back to the upside?

 Let’s zoom out a bit on this one hour chart.
 We'll figure out if we can see anything that explains what happened.

 Aha!
 So take at look at those resistance price areas the wick touched.

 Resistance in the past can mean support in the future.
 What happened is the price hit this level but failed to break through it.

-Since the long bullish wick formed, we decide it is time to enter this trade based off what we learned from the prior days.
+Since the long bullish wick formed, we decide it is time to enter this trade based on what we learned from the prior days.

 This is what Price Action is all about.
 No two trades are the same.
 However, we can take what we've learned from the past.
 Then make the best judgment as to where the price is going in the future.

 You are essentially like a detective when you trade price action.
 The point is to gather many pieces of evidence to back up your conclusion.
 You are trading with confluence.
 Sometimes simple is best.
 Study the charts and form an educated conclusion as to where the price will go.

 Step 3: Trade entry